kirs/sticky-pudding/README.md

 <img width="360" src="https://user-images.githubusercontent.com/522155/34395849-c8fcbfb8-eb5b-11e7-80a1-52d8e82d4128.jpg">

 Sticky Pudding is an app that demonstrates how to implement the Sticky Writer pattern in 50 lines of code.
-It's based on PostgreSQL but nothing stops it from working with MySQL.
+It's using PostgreSQL adapter as an example but nothing stops it from working with MySQL.

 Check `app.rb` to learn how it works, and read the assiciated post.